kprasadvnsi/tang-doc/content/getting-started/installing-USB-Driver/windows/_index.en.md

 ## Check for default windows driver

-Insert LicheeTang into your computer and open Device Manager to see the information.
+Insert Tang Primer into your computer and open Device Manager to see the information.
 Make sure USB VID:PID is `0547:1002`.

 ![device manager](/getting-started/installing-USB-Driver/windows/images/no_driver.png "Check for default windows driver.")